zotbins/zotbins-mobile-app-expo/README.md

 **The original name of this repo was "zotbins-mobile-app-android".**
 # Common Errors
 1. **I installed a new dependency and didn't change anything else.
 Now the app won't run...**
-a.
-Try deleting "node-modules" and "package-lock.json"
+Try deleting "node-modules" and "package-lock.json".
-b.
 Execute "expo install", then execute "expo start -c".
 *Running these commands will reinstall your dependencies.*